Amoo-zanjirbuf/Multi-Tools/README.md

 # I Don't Want To Open An exe File
 You Can Check The Source Code And Compile It Yourself
 # Last Words
+Login Feature Isn't Done Yet You Can Type Anything For UserName And Password Oh Also There Is A Little Easter Egg In The Code
 If You Need Help With Anything Just Ask :)